hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 credential revocation status changes since the previous [[ref: RevRegEntry]] (the "deltas"), a [[ref: holder]] must retrieve those lists from every [[ref:
-RevRegEntry]] from [[ref: RevReg]] creation to the [[ref: RevRegEntry]] holding the accumulator the [[ref: holder]] will use for generating the PoN-R. The [[ref: issuer]] could have made many calls to publish [[ref: RevRegEntry]] transactions, and the [[ref: holder]] would have to make a request for each one, which is not practical (and perhaps not even possible).
+RevRegEntry]] from [[ref: RevReg]] creation to the [[ref: RevRegEntry]] holding the accumulator the [[ref: holder]] will use for generating the NRP.
+The [[ref: issuer]] could have made many calls to publish [[ref: RevRegEntry]] transactions, and the [[ref: holder]] would have to make a request for each one, which is not practical (and perhaps not even possible).
 In the Hyperledger Indy